jessicamaev/connect-four/README.md

 ## Objective

-<i>Connect Four</i> is a two-player connection board game, in which players choose a colour (yellow or red) take turns "dropping" a "disc" into a seven column, six-row vertical grid.
+<i>Connect Four</i> is a two-player connection board game, in which players choose a colour (yellow or red) take turns "dropping" a "disc" into a 5x6 grid.
 The pieces fall straight down, occupying the lowest available space within the column.The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's "discs".

 To learn more <a href="https://en.wikipedia.org/wiki/Connect_Four"> <b>Read Here</b></a>